Last Updated on

 Those don’t count.
 The world loves memes.
 This was a decision we made early on.
 All of our imagery is designed.
 If it’s not designed then we took them ourselves.

-If you can’t invest in a designer then take images yourself.
+If you can’t invest in web design and or a designer then take the images yourself.
 You have a smartphone.
 Most of the world does.

 ASOS – a popular online retailer – does this all the time.
 Their customers take images, post them to Instagram, and tag ASOS while using a special hashtag.
 ASOS uses them all over the place and reinforces the credibility of their brand.